-Before you leave on vacation, here are a few ways to help reduce your energy use a little and, most of all, to help you rest easy while you’re away.
+Before you leave on vacation, consider doing the following as a way to reduce your energy consumption and, most of all, give you peace of mind.

-If you are going away for no more than a couple of weeks or so, it is recommended that you set the thermostat two to three degrees lower.
-If your thermostat is programmed for different times of day and night, it is suggested that you set it at your nighttime temperature.
-If you set it even lower, of course you will consume less energy while you are away, but then when you return, you will have to use more over several days to make up for the heat lost from the floors, walls and ceilings throughout the house.
+If you’re going away for only a short period, say less than two weeks, it is recommended that you set your thermostat 2 to 3 degrees lower.
+If your thermostat is programmed differently for daytime and nighttime, it is suggested that you set it to the nighttime temperature while you are away.
+If you set it lower, you’ll certainly use less energy while you are gone, but once you return, you will have to consume more for several hours to compensate for the heat loss in the floors, walls and ceilings throughout the house.

-Your conventional storage-type water heater keeps water at 55 to 60 degrees, 24 hours a day because it takes less energy to keep water at the desired temperature than to keep heating cold water.
-Switching the water heater off completely is only more economical if you keep it off for several weeks.
-If this option is the best one, check your appliance user manual to find out what steps you should follow if you go away for an extended period of time.
+Your tank type water heater keeps the water temperature at 60 degrees, 24 hours a day, because it takes less energy to maintain the water at the desired temperature than to regularly reheat cool water.
+Thus, shutting off the water heater is only cost-efficient if you shut it off for several weeks.
+If this happens to be the preferred option, check the user’s manual to find out how to shut it off if you are going to be away for an extended period.

 Standard natural gas water heater

-In general, if you have a standard natural gas water heater (connected to a chimney), it is very easy to switch it to “vacation” mode: just set the dial at the bottom of the appliance to VACATION.
-You can also shut off the cold water supply to the water heater to limit damage in the event of a leak from the tank.
-Once you return from vacation, do a visual inspection of the appliance.
-Then open the cold water supply and set the dial back to WARM, to the largest square for this option (see photo).
-A natural gas water heater will generally take a little over an hour to heat the water in the tank to the programmed temperature.
+As a rule, if you have a standard natural gas water heater (connected to a chimney), you can simply set it to “vacation” mode.
+The dial at the bottom of the appliance can be set to VACATION or to the lowest setting.
+You can also shut off the cold water supply to the water heater to limit any damage in case the tank leaks.
+Upon your return, do a visual inspection of the appliance.
+Then, reopen the cold water supply and reset the dial to the usual setting.
+It will generally take a little over an hour for the water in the tank to warm up to the programmed temperature.

 Electric water heater

-If you have an electric water heater, you should shut off the power supply as well as the cold water supply to the water heater when you leave for an extended period of time.
-You will save electricity and limit damage in the event of a leak from the reservoir.
-When you return, do a visual inspection of the appliance.
-Make sure that the cold water supply to the appliance is open, and that the tank is completely full before you switch the power supply to the water heater back on.
-You should allow 4 to 5 hours to get the water in the reservoir back to the programmed temperature.
+If you have an electric water heater, it is recommended that you shut off the power and the cold water supply to the water heater if you are going away for any length of time.
+You will save electricity and limit any damage in case the tank leaks.
+Upon your return, do a visual inspection of the water heater.
+Then reopen the cold water supply and make sure the tank is full before turning on the power to the water tank.
+It will generally take a little over an hour for the water in the tank to warm up to the programmed temperature.